 What is the best therapy for complicated grief?

-Understanding complicated grief—or Prolonged Grief Disorder—is about recognizing that sometimes the heart needs a map to find its way through the fog.
-The 2025 clinical landscape offers more hope than ever, with specialized therapies and digital supports designed to help you integrate your loss without being consumed by it.
+Understanding complicated grief—or Prolonged Grief Disorder—starts with recognizing that some grief needs structured support to move forward.
+Today's clinical options offer real hope, with specialized therapies and supportive tools designed to help you integrate your loss without being consumed by it.

 Recovery doesn't mean "moving on" in a way that forgets the person you lost.
 Instead, it means reaching a point where you can remember them with love and warmth rather than being incapacitated by the pain of their absence.
-If you or someone you know is struggling, reaching out for professional grief support is a vital step toward reclaiming a sense of meaning and purpose.
+If you or someone you know is struggling, reaching out to a licensed mental health professional or a grief support group is a vital step toward reclaiming a sense of meaning and purpose.

 The main thing: With the right therapeutic intervention, most individuals with PGD are able to re-engage with life while maintaining a healthy, enduring connection to their loved one.